Quantum-enhanced sensing with variable-range interactions: Gaussian and uniform disorder

 where $a$ and $b$ are the lower and upper bounds of the range of the uniform distribution.
-The mean and standard deviation of the uniform distribution are given by $\bar{h}^x_U = \frac{a+b}{2}$ \text{and,} $\sigma_U = \sqrt{\frac{(b-a)^2}{12}}$ respectively \cite{PhysRevLett.95.170401,PhysRevA.95.021601}.
-In a similar fashion, quenched averaged quantity can be computed.
+The mean and standard deviation of the uniform distribution are given by $\bar{h}^x = \frac{a+b}{2}$ \text{and,} $\sigma_U = \sqrt{\frac{(b-a)^2}{12}}$ respectively \cite{PhysRevLett.95.170401,PhysRevA.95.021601}.
+In a similar fashion, the quenched average quantity can be computed.